GrinonBarrett/Taksidos/Core Rules/3=Equipment/5=Exotic Items.md

 **Resistance Potion**, $400, .45 lb.
 A concoction which comes in a variety of equally awful flavors.
 These potions can be consumed in 3 whole rounds, though some may find 5 necessary to deal with the taste.
 The potion itself is designed with one of the below damage types. _For the next 1d3+3 hours, all attacks of the appropriate type against you have disadvantage.
 You suffer a -1 penalty to [Fort] checks and saves during this time and for an hour afterwards_.
   • Acid, Cold, Fire, Electrical, Necrotic, Psychic, Radiant, Sonic, Toxic.

-**Liquid Bravery**, $320, neg.
-A tiny vial with just a little bit of the potion.
-This tincture requires an action to consume.
-You perform a [Fort] save with a DV of 10, _with the duration of this drink’s effect being a number of rounds equal to the points of success.
-You gain a +1 bonus to [Will] checks and saves and an additional +1 bonus to saves against fear effects_.
-A failure results in a -1 penalty to [Fort] checks and saves for 2 hours.

-**Healing Tonic**, $480, .4 lb.
-To be consumed while taking a short rest (though any rest can benefit from it), _this potion allows the user to restore their most recent wound.
-Additionally, the user gains a +2 bonus to saves against any condition (such as poisons, diseases, enchantments, curses, etc) during the course of the short/long rest.
-Furthermore, when attempting any form of medical procedure, this potion can be used in a variety of manners to provide a 1d4+1 bonus to such a check_.

 **Ulmian Tonic**, $600, .5 lb.
 This potion requires an entire 2 rounds to consume, and 1d6 minutes before it takes effect. _The imbiber of this concoction will find freezing temperatures to be comfortable for 1d2+2 hours, and will not suffer non-magical forms of damage from it_.
 They suffer a -1 to all [Fort] checks and saves for the duration plus an additional hour.